NOMADS_from_nwmTools <- nwmTools::get_nomads_urls(

 Pulling the maximum forecast (the hard way)

-Sometimes nwmTools might not work as expected and so in those cases we have to replace all of the heavy lifting that the package does.
-This is generally not ideal but, much like you do math by hand for a bit until you’ve reached that level of technical understanding and complexity that the tools really start to shine and the values of hand calculations dwindle.
+Sometimes nwmTools might not work as expected, requiring us to perform that data manipulation manually.
+While this isn’t ideal, I’ve found it to be an occasionally valuable exercise; much like doing math by hand in order to fully grasp the concepts before using a calculator, a foundational understanding of the underlying processes is critical for that next step in explainability.
 Starting with an understanding of the forecast and releases cycle will help you predict the right timestep to look at, but you can also just try and guess at what you want by clicking around the NOMDAS server.
 Here we’ll pull in the short range forecast which we know has 18 timesteps, and we’ll brute force our way into the right time with a few handles, and match the format that nwmTools generates because we haven’t already made our lives hard enough.

 ## Get the timestamp for this run